 For more about IT Services visit their website.

 NB.
-External borrowers and members of the public do not have access to the BGU computer or wi-fi network.
+External borrowers and members of the public do not have access to the BGU computer network.
 A single public-access terminal is available for internet browsing on the ground floor of the Library; this device has no print or save facility.
+Free Guest wi-fi is available; ask for details at the Library Service Desk.

 All library users are expected to maintain an atmosphere conducive to study and to show common courtesy to the people studying around them.
 You are permitted to bring lidded drinks into the Library, but no open drink containers or food.
 We also ask that you move to a stairwell to make or take phone calls, and, when using headphones, that you keep the volume low enough to not be overheard by those around you.